 Frequently Asked Questions

-Can Our Relationship be saved?
+"Can Our Relationship be saved?

-- Cheaters (see definition above) need help to not only stop their acting-out behaviors but well beyond that... they need help to understand and change the drivetrain that controls their behaviors.
+Those with Problematic Intimacy & Sexual Issues need help to not only stop their acting-out behaviors but well beyond that... they need help to understand and change the drivetrain that controls their behaviors.
 It is not enough to simply stop and replace them with healthy behaviors - the origins of the issues must be addressed as they drive the Intimacy Avoidance that gives birth to the acting-out behaviors

-Why Am I Not Enough?
+Why Am I not Enough?

 For somebody in solid Relational Recovery, you are much more than "enough"